Charles Ollivierre: Derbyshire cricketer

 Throughout his career in England, Ollivierre played as an amateur cricketer.
 He was employed by Samuel Hill-Wood, a businessman and politician from Derbyshire, to work in his office in Glossop, where Ollivierre lived.
 During the 1901 season, he played three first-class games for Derbyshire in non-Championship games: twice against London County Cricket Club and once against the touring South African cricket team, hitting two half-centuries in the process of scoring 247 runs at an average of 41.16.
 After further appearances in 1902, while waiting to qualify, against London County and the Australian touring team, he became eligible for county matches in July and made his Championship debut against Essex.
 Later in 1902, he scored 167 against Warwickshire, his maiden first-class century.
 In all first-class matches in the season, Ollivierre scored 524 runs at 34.93.
 The following season, Ollivierre played in 19 games and scored 721 runs, but his average fell to 20.60.

 Ollivierre's most successful season was 1904, when he scored 1,268 runs at an average of 34.27.
 Against Essex, he made the highest score of his career, when, according to his obituary in Wisden, "he was the dominating figure in a remarkable match".
 Essex scored 597 runs in their first innings; Derbyshire replied with 548, of which Ollivierre made 229.
 After Essex were bowled out for 97, Derbyshire hit off the required runs to win by nine wickets.
 Ollivierre was left on 92 not out, and had scored 321 runs in the match.
 The match report in the 1905 edition of Wisden noted: "In defeating Essex, Derbyshire accomplished the most phenomenal performance ever recorded in first-class cricket ...
 [Their] achievement has no parallel in the history of the game."
 Over the following seasons, Ollivierre's form faded.
 In 1905, he scored 759 runs at an average of 18.07.
 He improved his average with 752 runs at 25.06 in 1906, including his final first-class century.
 During that season, he played against a touring West Indian team which included his brother Richard— Ollivierre scored 0 and 64 not out.
 In 1907, he managed just 417 runs at 12.26.
 In these later seasons, he began to have problems with his eyesight, and was forced to retire from first-class cricket after 1907.
 In total, he played 114 first-class games, scored 4,830 runs at 23.56 and hit three centuries.
 However, he continued to play club cricket in Yorkshire and, annually between 1924 and 1939, spent time in the Netherlands coaching in schools.
-Ollivierre died at Pontefract in Yorkshire on 25 March 1949.
+Ollivierre died at Pontefract in Yorkshire on 25 March 1949, and is buried in the churchyard of St Stephen at Fylingdales.